NCPRSS/RC

 There are so many "Peer Support" titles.
 What do they mean?

-In the field of Peer Supports, most states offer separate certification for individuals who work primarily in the substance use disorder field and those who work primarily in the mental health field.
+In example, some states and national credentialing bodies offer separate and specific training and certification for peer support workers who will work primarily in the substance use disorder (SUD) field or those who will work primarily in the mental health (MH) field.

 What is a Recovery Coach?